 Once you detect a flavour, for example 'Apple', ask yourself what type of apple... is it green apple, sweet apple, apple pie, or apple custard?
 Challenge your mind to expand the descriptors and you will be surprised how many flavors will emerge.
 Remember we already said that the brain can link your memory and history of smells, and perhaps not-surprisingly, it is the same for taste!

 Burgundy is renowned for the balance in its wines, at the heart of which is its acidity, the secret to all great food wines!
-We hope this information and our Palate Advisor have helped you to understand how to taste and evaluate wine a little better.
-The important thing to remember is to have fun, not take it too seriously, but at the same time paying attention to what the wine is delivering to you will enhance your enjoyment and love of wine, and especially for hidden gem Burgundys on burgundywine.com.
+We hope this information and our Palate Advisor help you understand how to taste, evaluate and select Burgundy wine a little better.
+The important thing to remember is to have fun and not take it too seriously.
+But, at the same time, it is important to pay attention to what the wine is delivering so that it enhances your enjoyment and love of wine, and especially for hidden gem Burgundys on burgundywine.com!